 I am a Ph.D. student in Philosophy at the University of Southern California, working primarily in the philosophy of mind, language, and cognitive science.

-Current projects: A naturalized account of perceptual contents based in a fine-grained functional analysis of the neural mechanisms involved in perception.
+Some current projects in this vein: A naturalized account of perceptual contents based in a fine-grained functional analysis of the neural mechanisms involved in perception.
 A modeling of the perspective-dependent properties represented in perceptual experience.
 A theoretically fruitful approach to (something like) the individuation of the senses.
 Sorting out the contributions of the individual senses, crossmodal interactions, action, and amodal representations to spatial perception.

-These projects fit into my broader research interests in mental content and its connection to issues in the philosophy of language (especially metasemantics).
+These projects fit into my broader research interests in mental content and its connection to issues in the philosophy of language (especially metasemantics) and linguistics.

-I also have interests in the philosophy of art (the ontology of musical and conceptual works, pre-institutional evaluative standards), the history of philosophy (early modern, especially the empiricists), and general philosophy of science.
+I also work in the philosophy of art (the ontology of experimental musical and conceptual works, pre-institutional evaluative standards), the history of philosophy (early modern, especially the empiricists), the philosophy of psychiatry, and general philosophy of science.

 And I am a composer.
 Click here for more on my work in music.